picnic-ventures/picnic-dev-challenge/readme.md

 ```

 This runs the GraphQL code generator, and will update the TypeScript definitions whenever you change any of the GraphQL queries.
 You will need this running if you are specifying new queries, or adding new fields to existing queries, otherwise the changes to your queries will not show up in the client code.

+### Setting up your editor

+I recommend using either [VS Code](https://code.visualstudio.com/), or [Atom](https://atom.io/) if you prefer.

+VS Code comes with TypeScript support out of the box, so you should be able to just open any of the TypeScript files without problems.

+If you're using Atom, I strongly recommend installing the [`atom-ide-ui` and `ide-typescript` packages](https://ide.atom.io/).
+This will make your life much easier, as errors will show up in your editor, component names will auto-complete, etc.

+**Please definitely install [**ESLint**](https://eslint.org/docs/user-guide/integrations#editors) and [**Prettier**](https://prettier.io/docs/en/editors.html) plugins in your editor.** We use these tools to maintain a consistent code style.
+The Prettier plugin will automatically format your code to a consistent style whenever you save any TypeScript or JavaScript file -- if that does not happen automatically, make sure you enable the "Format on Save" option in your editor.

 ## Helpful links